projectbaluga/RagnaPH-Launcher/README.md

 RagnaPH\ Launcher.exe --apply-patch <patch-url> <path/to/data.grf>
 ```

-The launcher downloads the patch to a temporary file, extracts it over the specified GRF directory, and then deletes the patch archive.
+The launcher downloads the patch to a temporary file, extracts it over the specified GRF directory, and deletes the patch archive only if the patch is applied successfully.
 It relies on the bundled **SharpCompress 0.40.0.0** library to extract the archive and merge it with the given GRF.

 ## 🛠️ Configuration